ShehabAhmed-Gui/eagle-eye-client/docs/integration.md

 Overview
 --------
-EagleEye is a lightweight Windows service that helps ensure your application binary hasn't been tampered with.
+EagleEye is a lightweight Windows service that helps ensure your application hasn't been tampered with.
 This document explains how to install, configure, and integrate EagleEye into your application's installer and runtime so you can receive violation notifications reliably.
 EagleEye is designed to work with your software regardless of what frameworks/libraries you use as long as you integrate EagleEye correctly.

 Goals